peffis/lists/README.md

 as /var/www) or to a subfolder under the web root (such as /var/www/the_list)

-2) If you are want to keep others from pokeing/peeking at your list you should password protect the folder (see your web server manual or your web hosting company's control panel) because the software itself does not care about authentication/authorization.
+2) If you want to keep others from pokeing/peeking at your list you should password protect the folder (see your web server manual or your web hosting company's control panel) because the software itself does not care about authentication/authorization.